pmean/build-website/text/04/scurve-04.md

 the nonlinear regression model to set the upper and lower limits rather than arbitrarily fixing them at the control levels.

-Here\'s a plot of the data with the positive and negative controls.
+Here's a plot of the data with the positive and negative controls.
 In theory, the controls represent the limits at plus or minus infinity, but I just set them well outside the range of the remaining data.